List of Coronation Street characters introduced in 2014: Yasmeen Nazir

-Dr. Gaddas
+Dr. Susan Gaddas

 Dr. Susan Gaddas, played by Christine Mackie, made her first screen appearance on 4 August 2014.
 She appears on a recurring basis, treating several residents as a general practitioner operating from the Rosamund Street Medical Centre.

 Dr. Gaddas is first seen in August 2014 when treating Max Turner (Harry McDermott) after he is brought in by his mother Kylie Platt (Paula Lane) and stepfather David Platt (Jack P. Shepherd), when his behaviour undergoes a sudden deterioration.
 Kylie goes on sufferance, unwilling to admit that there could be anything wrong with Max.
 David was more reasonable, saying that Max was constantly in trouble at school and home.
 Kylie asks if Max's difficult start in life could be the cause but Dr. Gaddas suggests his condition as being ADHD.
 She assures Kylie and David that it is not a serious condition and that she would be referring him to a child psychiatrist with the future treatment being either medical or behavioural.
 A few days later, Beth Tinker (Lisa George) visits Dr. Gaddas when she comes out in an allergic rash after trying out one of her niece Sinead Tinker's (Katie McGlynn) bathbombs.
 Beth's fiancé, Kirk Sutherland (Andrew Whyment), rushes into Dr. Gaddas' room upon arrival while she is conducting an examination of another patient who is partially-clothed at the time.
 When she comes to see Beth, she diagnoses hives, recommends she avoids non-scented bath products in the future and prescribes her some antihistamine tablets.
 She assures an anxious Kirk that Beth will live, after realising how panic-stricken he was about Beth.